Making an API Request

 PATCH

-For example, in the case of the API used to obtain a user token, the request method is POST.
+For example, for the API used to obtain a user token, the request method is POST.
 The request is as follows:

 POST https://{iam-endpoint}/v3/auth/tokens